alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error` and **doesn’t call** later steps.
-Short-circuiting here is literal: the remaining functions aren’t executed.
+On success, `Bind` passes the inner value to the next step; on failure, it forwards the `Error`.
+Short-circuiting is literal for the remaining delegates you pass to `Bind`: after the first `Fail`, later steps aren’t invoked (but any side effects that already happened stay happened).

 Yes, this example uses a repository and mutates a `User` which is a bit weird to do in FP.
 I could have used a squeaky clean, low-fat, low-carb, free-range, pure, side-effect free calculator example, but, it's a bit far removed from everyday code.
 That’s deliberate: it’s “real enough” to be motivating without implying you should replace `exceptions` everywhere with `Result`, or that you have to convert your entire codebase to a functional programming-esque one.